History of Sierra Leone: Stevens government and one-party state (1968–1985)

-Stevens, who had been head-of-state of Sierra Leone for 18 years, retired from that position in November 1985 at the end of his term, although he continued his role as chairman of the ruling APC party.
+Stevens, who had been leader of Sierra Leone for 18 years, retired from that position in November 1985 at the end of his term, although he continued his role as chairman of the ruling APC party.
 Many in the country had expected Stevens to name his vice president and loyal ally, Sorie Ibrahim Koroma, as his successor.
 However, at the APC convention in August 1985, the APC named Major General Joseph Saidu Momoh as Stevens' choice to succeed him as president.
 Momoh was very loyal to Stevens who had appointed him to head of the military fifteen years earlier; Momoh and Stevens were both members of the minority Limba ethnic group.
 Momoh retired from the military and was elected president without opposition on 1 October 1985.
 A formal inauguration was held in January 1986, and new parliamentary elections were held in May 1986.

 Siaka Stevens is generally criticised for dictatorial methods and government corruption, but he reduced the ethnic polarization in government by incorporating members of various ethnic groups into his all-dominant APC government.
 Another legacy of Stevens was that for eighteen years while he was in power, he kept the country safe from civil war and armed rebellion.

 Despite his dictatorial governing style, Stevens regularly interacted with the people of Sierra Leone by making surprise visits.
 Stevens also regularly made surprise visits to the poor merchants, where he was often seen buying his own food at a local market with his security team keeping their distance.
 Stevens often stood and waved to the Sierra Leonean people from an open car when travelling with his convoy.